-If your computer system does cause interference to radio or television reception, try to correct the interference by using one or more of the following measures:
+If your computer does cause interference to radio or television reception, you can try to correct the interference by using one or more of the following measures:

-- Turn the television or radio antenna until the interference stops. - Move the computer to one side or the other of the television or radio. - Move the computer farther away from the television or radio. - Plug the computer into an outlet that is on a different circuit from the television or radio.
-(That is, make certain the computer and the television or radio are on circuits controlled by different circuit breakers or fuses.) - Consider installing a rooftop television antenna with a coaxial cable lead-in between the antenna and the television.
+- Turn the television or radio antenna until the interference stops. - Move the computer to one side or the other of the television or radio. - Move the computer farther away from the television or radio. - Plug the computer into an outlet that is on a different circuit than the television or radio.
+(That is, make certain the computer and the radio or television set are on circuits controlled by different circuit breakers or fuses.) - Consider installing a rooftop television antenna with a coaxial cable lead-in between the antenna and television set.